expozy-ui/React-Expozy-Blog/README.md

 ## Support

-For any questions, issues, or feedback, feel free to reach out to our support team at info@studioweb.bg.
+For any questions, issues, or feedback, feel free to reach out to our support team at help@expozy.com.

 ---